Categorically Morita equivalent compact quantum groups: Invertible bimodule categories

 \subsection{Fiber functors on categories of bimodules}

 In the previous sections we have developed an analogue of the bi-Hopf--Galois theory for categorically Morita equivalent compact quantum groups.
-We now turn to an analogue of the Hopf--Galois theory.
+We now turn to an analogue of the correspondence between fiber functors and Hopf--Galois objects.

 \begin{definition} For a compact quantum group $G$ and a finite dimensional simple right $G$-C$^*$-algebra $B$, a $G$-\emph{Morita--Galois object} for $B$ is a unital C$^*$-algebra $A$ together a free action $\alpha\colon A\to A\otimes C(G)$, and a $G$-equivariant embedding $B\hookrightarrow A$ such that there is a $G$-equivariant isomorphism